The Albino Treasure Coast strain has a nebulous history — most people aren’t certain where it came from or who developed it — but it’s here to stay.

 Dixieland (Psilocybe cubensis)

-Most plants that are of interest to humans come in a variety of strains.
-A good example of this is the cannabis plant (Cannabis sativa) — which is available in thousands of unique strains with wacky names like Grandaddy Purple, Super Silver Haze, or Durban Poison.
+Most plants that are of interest to humans come in various strains.
+An excellent example is the cannabis plant (Cannabis sativa) — which is available in thousands of unique strains with wacky names like Grandaddy Purple, Super Silver Haze, or Durban Poison.

 Final Thoughts: Albino Treasure Coast Shrooms

-The Albino Treasure Coast shroom belongs to the species Psilocybe cubensis, meaning it contains psilocybin and psilocin and produces a psychedelic trip when consumed.
-This strain is average in potency and is known to provide a more mellow and relaxing experience with mild visuals compared to most other strains.
+The Albino Treasure Coast shroom belongs to the Psilocybe cubensis species, meaning it contains psilocybin and psilocin and produces a psychedelic trip when consumed.
+This strain is average in potency and provides a more mellow and relaxing experience with mild visuals than most other strains.

 The strain is reported to have been developed by the famed mycologist Mr.G from the parent Treasure Coast strain.
 The original sample is thought to have been collected somewhere along the West Coast of Florida.